Cybersecurity Compliance in the Education Industry: How to Protect Students’ Personal Data

 • The Payment Card Industry Data Security Standard (PCI DSS) is a proprietary standard created by major credit card companies, including Visa and Mastercard, that governs the handling of credit card information.
 Schools and universities that receive card payments for education must meet PCI DSS requirements.

-Securing students’ data and ensuring compliance with federal and state cybersecurity requirements demands a complex approach.
-Let’s explore the most essential steps toward a risk-based security strategy in the next section.
+Securing students’ data and ensuring compliance with federal and state IT security requirements demands a complex approach.
+Let’s explore the most essential steps toward resilient cybersecurity in educational institutions.

 Educational organizations have to put lots of effort into effectively protecting students’ personal data and achieving IT compliance.

-Considering the vast number of US laws and standards that apply to the educational sector, meeting the major requirements seems challenging.
-However, it gets easier when you follow seven best practices that help you build a strong cybersecurity strategy and secure sensitive data.
+Considering the vast number of data protection laws and standards that apply to the education industry, meeting the major requirements seems challenging.
+However, it gets easier when you follow these seven best practices for developing a strong cybersecurity strategy and securing sensitive data.

 1. Define risks